Getting a Good Workout at Home

 Try to build a 10-minute circuit, incorporating a blend of the following exercises in seven-set reps or 20-second holds.
 Rest for 15 or 20 seconds between exercises, and complete the circuit four times, for a total of 40 minutes.

-- Movement That Promotes Endurace: Examples include running in place with high knees, skipping in place, and mountain climbers.
+- Movement That Promotes Endurance: Examples include running in place with high knees, skipping in place, and mountain climbers.

 - Plyometric Exercises for Power: These are explosive movements for both the lower and upper body, like squat jumps, split squat jumps, lateral bounds, lateral jumps and clap pushups.